The Full Disclosure Principle

 - The facts and circumstances causing goodwill impairment

-You can include this information in a variety of places in the financial statements, such as within the line item description in the income statement or balance sheet, or in the accompanying disclosures.
+You can include this information in a variety of places in the financial statements, such as within the line item descriptions in the income statement or balance sheet, or in the accompanying disclosures.

 The full disclosure principle is also known as the disclosure principle.